Snowflake Sugar Cookies

 Gluten Free Snowflake Cookies

-These gluten free snowflake sugar cookies are so simple but so stunning for winter celebrations.
-Make them for birthday parties or Christmas gatherings!
+These gluten free snowflake sugar cookies are made with a butter gluten-free sugar cookie and decorated with a simple royal icing design.
+They're so stunning for winter celebrations.
+Make them for holiday parties or Christmas gatherings!

 No ratings yet